md2conf/md2conf/README.md

 Notable features:

 - Automatically index input directory to build confluence content model based on file name conventions.
-- Avoid limitation of Confluence REST API, that create a new version of a page on every update.
+- Idempotence confluence client.
+Avoid limitation of Confluence REST API, that create a new version of a page on every update.
-- Highly configurable and extensible by design
+- Support cross-page links between markdown pages, inline images, etc.
-- Support markdown features: cross-page links, inline images, etc.
+- Extensible by design

 This toolset designed to support "docs-as-code" approach to use markdown as a docs source and Confluence as a publishing platform.